Bert Swindells

-Career
+Playing career

 Crewe Alexandra

 Swindells was born in Stockport and signed for Crewe in 1927.
 He made his first-team debut, aged 19, in a Third Division North game against Ashington on 6 April 1929, a game in which he also scored his first goal.
 He scored a further three times in the final five games of the season, and began the following season with four goals in 10 games before a prolonged layoff.
 He returned to the first team in December 1930, scoring ten goals in 15 appearances up to March 1931, including his first hat-trick – scoring four in a 6–2 defeat of Gateshead on 4 February 1931.
 He then incurred another injury and did not return until September; however, during the 1931–32 season, he scored 24 goals, including two more hat-tricks, in 31 first-team appearances, as Crewe scored a club record 95 league goals in 40 games.

 Swindells missed the start of the following season, but still managed 16 goals in 34 games, often playing alongside the prolific Jimmy McConnell and Harry Deacon who scored 25 and 18 goals respectively; all three scored in Crewe's record 8–0 league win over Rotherham United on 1 October 1932.
 He scored 13 and 24 goals in the next two seasons, and then added 28 goals in the 1935–1936 season, including his 100th goal for the club.
 That season also included a benefit game against Stoke City on 20 April 1936.

 In total, Swindells made 247 League appearances for Crewe, scoring 128 goals, including six hat-tricks.
 His last league appearance was in an away game at Halifax Town on 1 May 1937.
 He subsequently played in the Welsh Cup final replay four days later, scoring a goal in a 3–1 win over Rhyl to secure the club's second and last win in the competition (Crewe is not in Wales but English clubs, usually from border areas, participated by invitation).